 Justification

-The Centres Study and Addenda show that centres will need to function as much more than a retail destination, providing a large range of services, facilities, employment and experiences for residents in an accessible location.
+The Black Country Centres Study and addenda show that centres will need to function as much more than a retail destination, providing a large range of services, facilities, employment and experiences for residents in an accessible location.

-Changes to the NPPF, the Use Classes Order, and to permitted development (PD) rights mean centres will be much more dynamic places, reacting faster than before to market forces, fulfilling different functions in the same building and potentially performing different roles throughout the day.
+Changes to the NPPF, the Use Classes Order, and to permitted development rights mean centres will be much more dynamic places, reacting faster than before to market forces, fulfilling different functions in the same building and potentially performing different roles throughout the day.

 Additional dwellings along high streets, supporting the economy and enabling sustainable travel, will be one positive outcome of the changes and will contribute towards the rejuvenation of central areas.
 At the same time, control over development in centres should recognise the need to retain both active frontages where possible and the significant retail function of centres throughout any proposed mix of uses.
 Therefore, control over certain classes of development in centres is required i.e., to prevent unacceptable or unbalanced clusters of non-retail activity.